NickSeagull/my-windows/README.md

 ## Coding

-👜 WSL / Ubuntu 18.04 - Coding environment**
+**✅ [Visual Studio Code](https://code.visualstudio.com/) - My main code editor**

+**✅ [Microsoft Terminal](https://www.microsoft.com/store/productId/9N0DX20HK701) - Terminal emulator**

+👜 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) - Run Linux apps natively on Windows**

 * Not really an app, but it needs to be installed, so it goes on this list.
 The chocolatey package didn't work for me, so I have to install it manually.
 * WSL allows running Linux apps on Windows, interoperating with your current files, etc...
 So it is a much better experience than a Virtual Box, or alike.

-**✅ [Visual Studio Code](https://code.visualstudio.com/) - My main code editor**

-**✅ [Microsoft Terminal](https://www.microsoft.com/store/productId/9N0DX20HK701) - Terminal emulator**

-**✅ [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) - Run Linux apps natively on Windows**

 **✅ [Docker Desktop]( https://www.docker.com/products/docker-desktop ) - Containerization of apps**